madreher/LammpsInputBuilder/README.md

 #### Unrolling Section objects

-A `Section` object represent a scope during which one or several computations or actions will be performed.
+A `Section` object represents a scope during which one or several computations or actions will be performed.
 Each object belonging to the `Section` object will be declared at the beginning of the `Section` and removed at the end of the `Section`.

 A `Section` object is meant to be self-sufficient, as is it the object responsible for other objects.
-Consequently, a `Section` only need to implement the method `addAllCommands()`.
+Consequently, a `Section` only needs to implement the method `addAllCommands()`.
 This way, unrolling a list of `Section` object simply requires to call to method `addAllCommands()` in a sequence on all the `Section` objects.

 There are several types of `Section` objects which all follow a similar logic to convert its object into Lammps commands.
 The simplest object is the `IntegratorSection` which hosts a `Integrator` object and optionnal `Group`, `Instruction`, `Extension`, and `FileIO` objects.
 The lifetime of these objects are tied to the lifetime of the `Section` object.